loop

 list:

-Exercise: (Deconstructing Zippers): Dually, the elements of a unique zipper tumble out into a unique list.
-Strengthen the types of reverse
+elements of a unique zipper tumble out into a unique list.
+Strengthen

 and append

-above so that LiquidHaskell accepts the below signatures for integrate
+LiquidHaskell accepts the below signatures for

 :